-We thought we had found the last of the Media Network tapes, but a new batch has been discovered.
+Update; December 2020.
+We found a better quality copy of this unique documentary programme.
 The late John Campbell mentioned the clandestine radio station, Radio Euskadi several times in the 1980's and early 1990's.
 But, thanks to the help of Eric Beauchemin, we eventually discovered the secrets of this rebel voice of the Basque underground.
-And Eric saved the tape, so now we can play it again.

 Indeed, in the next half an hour, we’re going to dig deep in to the history surrounding a clandestine radio station, which is now a legal public broadcaster.
 Like Radio Netherlands, this station is celebrating its 50th anniversary.

 Radio Euskadi is the public broadcaster in the Basque Country of Spain.
 The Basque language branch started broadcasting in 1980, when the Basque Country achieved the status of an autonomous region within Spain.
 The Spanish-language station was officially established two years later.
 But, in fact, the roots date back half a century and have clandestine radio connections.
 Recent research in the French and Spanish parts of the Basque Country by Radio Netherlands’ Eric Beauchemin reveals the full story of how the Basque underground fought for an independent voice in Spain.

 The Voice of the Basque underground has a colourful history, spread over two continents.
 If you’ve ever heard of the name Radio Euzkadi before, it could be because you came across a shortwave signal in the late ‘60s or early ‘70s when the station broadcast from Venezuela.
 The Venezuelan operation went off the air 20 years ago this week, on February 28, 1977.
 But the first clandestine Basque broadcasts came from southern France.